 On the face of it, there will be 5 different accounts for existing holders (Rolling, 1-year and 5-year, plus the new ones).
 Over time I would expect another ‘simplification’ email and these old markets to be ditched.

-It does seem by adopting a going rate for the longer-term markets that overall rates will be lower, and perhaps will gravitate towards this benchmark automatically.
+It does seem by adopting a going rate for the longer-term markets that overall rates will be lower.
+Perhaps they will gravitate towards this benchmark automatically.
 Ultimately, I also suspect that the option to choose a rate will disappear over time which then leaves the Ratesetter product much the same as others such as Zopa, Assetz, or Lending Works.
 Which is a shame, as I would think the ability to choose a rate is a big differentiator.

 It seems that for some time, this has been a bit of a gimmick anyway.
 I have used the Ratesetter service as a borrower and it is not the case that a loan simply takes the market rate at the time.
 Obviously, many other factors are taken into account such as credit worthiness.
 From this point of view, not having to pay out investors at 6% interest rates would increase their profits, all things being equal.

 It could be the case that nothing changes, and rates drift upwards according to demand.
-Ratesetter may be preferred over others due to their size, but a 5.0% rate compares quite unfavourably with Lending Works’ 6.5% for the same product (with lower access fee) and 5.1% on Assetz for a 30-day access (or 4.1% on instant).
+Ratesetter may be preferred over others due to their size.
+But a 5.0% rate compares quite unfavourably with Lending Works’ 6.5% for the same product (with lower access fee).
+Alternatively, 5.1% on Assetz for a 30-day access (or 4.1% on instant).
 Both companies I would regard as having a little higher platform risk although are regarded well in the P2P community.

-We also must consider that Ratesetter is not FSCS protected and as such money is at risk in the event of insolvency.
+We also must consider that Ratesetter is not FSCS protected.
+As such money is at risk in the event of insolvency.
 Given the promotional loss-leader type accounts such as Santander 1-2-3 or Nationwide they may offer decent alternatives for the lower-end of the market.